 Avoid unhealthy foods such as processed foods, fried foods, artificial sugars, and fructose-rich foods.

 A healthy diet is well-balanced.
-If you’re having difficulty putting up a meal plan in place, talk to a qualified nutritionist for dietary support.
+If you’re having difficulty putting a meal plan in place, talk to a qualified nutritionist for dietary support.

 Some gut health supplements come in preformulated blends that you can purchase over the counter.
 But if you're willing to stretch your budget, you can go for customized supplements tailored to your gut needs.